katjpg/aurify/README.md

 The outer color of your Aura is inspired by Scrabbin’s Circle of Fifths, a concept in music theory.
 This color reflects the most common musical key in your favorite songs, offering a glimpse into the mood and tone of your preferred music.

 ### Core Color
-The core color is derived from the circumplex model of affect.
+The core color is derived from the Circumplex Model of Affect.
 This color represents the valence-arousal aspects of your music – basically, it's all about the emotions and energy your music embodies.
 The core color changes based on whether your music is more energetic or calming, and whether it carries a more positive or somber tone.

 ## ✦ Running Locally